(Last updated January 2015)

-He was the eighth of nine children, three of whom did not survive to adulthood.
+Wallace was the eighth of nine children, three of whom did not survive to adulthood.
 Wallace's father was of Scottish descent (reputedly, of a line leading back to the famous William Wallace); whilst the Greenells were a respectable Hertford family.
 His great grandfather on his mother's side was twice Mayor of Hertford (in 1773 and 1779).

-Hertford Grammar School (from a watercolour by Eliza Dobinson c.
+Hale's Grammar School (from a watercolour by Eliza Dobinson c.
 1815).
 Copyright Tom Gladwin.

 In late 1843 a slump in surveying work forced William to let his brother go.
 Wallace decided to apply for a position at the Collegiate School in Leicester, and was hired as a master to teach drafting, surveying, English, and arithmetic.
 Leicester had a good library, and there he was able to find and study several important works on natural history.
-Sometime during the year 1844 he made the acquaintance of a young amateur naturalist, Henry Walter Bates, who soon got Wallace passionate about collecting and studying beetles.
+It was probably in this library that he first met amateur naturalist Henry Walter Bates, who soon got Wallace passionate about collecting and studying beetles.
 Wallace was amazed by "their many strange forms and often beautiful markings or colouring" and the fact that about a thousand different species could be found within 10 miles of the town.

 The Collegiate School in Leicester.